 - Decision making – The local planning authority and/or Secretary of State appraises the proposed development and ES against planning policy, in context of any views expressed during consultation, and decides whether or not to grant planning permission for the development.

-Applicants for development which may fall within the remit of the EIA Regulations should contact the Minerals and Waste Planning team at an early stage of the pre-application process and request a Screening Opinion to determine whether an EIA is required.
+Applicants for development which may fall within the remit of the EIA Regulations should contact the County Planning team at an early stage of the pre-application process and request a Screening Opinion to determine whether an EIA is required.
 If the Screening Opinion subsequently determines EIA is required a Scoping Opinion should be sought to confirm the topics required to be covered within the Environmental Statement.

 Further information on the legislation covering EIA, and the aforementioned five stages, can be found here.